 - (e) Regulate speed in transmitting to permit operators to make plain and easily read manifold copies, don't crowd them, as they cannot be expected to follow as rapidly as you can proceed.
 Care and consideration shall be given the new or inexperienced operators to avoid confusion or error on their part and to insure proper and safe handling of orders and signals. - (f) When transmitting and repeating train orders by telephone the following variation is authorized:

-All numerals 1 through 9, inclusive, must be first pronounced-then spelled, thus-7, seven, s-e-v-e-n.
+All numerals 1 to 9, inclusive, and time in the body of an order will first be plainly pronounced and then spelled letter by letter thus- (7) seven, s-e-v-e-n;